 Mile 8.23 – Miracle Hotsprings: 35.57629, -118.53374 River Left.
 Located on river left is Miracle Hot Springs.
 These hot springs can be accessed from the road/miracle campground.
 Be sure to rinse off before entering the springs as sand and dirt will accumulate in the pools.
-Click here for a detailed description
+Learn more about Miracle Hotsprings.

 Mile 8.75 – KRT Loop Wave: 35.58092, -118.54048 This surf wave is open from 1,150 – 1750 CFS.

 Mile 9.35 – Arnie’s Armpit: 35.5768, -118.5483 Class III.
 This rapid features a tree island that splits the river.
 Carefully finesse your way through avoiding the trees.
-Click here for a detailed description.
+Learn more about Arnie’s Armpit.

 Mile 9.46 – Remington Hotsprings: 35.57755, -118.54971 River Left.
 On river left are a set of hot springs with concreted pools.
 The Old Kern Canyon Road can access these.
 There is a parking lot at the top of the canyon.
 Please be courteous to others and pack out any trash.

 Mile 9.89 – White Maiden’s Walkway: 35.57806, -118.55635 Class IV.
 The scout of this rapid is on river left in two small eddies.
 Enter just right of center and fight to stay river center in order to thread the goalpost between two large holes at the bottom.
 Be sure not to go river right into boat flipping rock eddies and watch for sneaker holes as you set up for the goalposts.
-Click here for a detailed description.
+Learn more about White Maiden’s Walkway.